shirtsgroup/physical_validation/doc/userguide.rst

 constant of motion, and its RMSD during the simulation.
 The fourth column gives the measured slope of the constant of motion - a large value here would indicate a strong drift and hence a problem in the integrator.
-Even without strong drift, as in the current situation, a large deviation in the ratio between the RMSD values compared to the ratio between the time step will indicate some error in the integrator.
+Even without a strong drift, as in the current situation, a large deviation in the ratio between the RMSD values compared to the ratio between the time step will indicate some error in the integrator.
 The reason for a failure of this test might not always be intuitively clear,